 - 4 What is a Free Cover Limit?

 - 5 Is Group Life Cover employer funded or do employees pay?

 - 6 Will Death in Service Insurance Cover my employees during work and holiday’s overseas?

 - 7 Why should I use a broker for Group Life Insurance?

-- 8 How long will Group Life Insurance company take to pay my claim?
+- 8 How long will Group Life Insurance companies take to pay my claim?

 - 9 What is a Master Trust?

 - 10 What is a Catastrophic event limit?

 - 11 How long am I covered for under my Group Life Insurance?

 - 12 Does Group Life Insurance have cash in value?